Property Tax Deductions: The Complete Guide

 Can I deduct property tax on a second home?

-Yes, but it shares the $10,000 SALT cap with your primary residence and state income taxes.
-If you already hit the cap with your primary home, the second home's property tax provides no additional deduction.
+Yes, but it shares the same SALT cap ($40,400 in 2026) with your primary residence and state income taxes.
+If you already hit the cap with your primary home, the second home's property tax provides no additional deduction — unless your MAGI is above the phase-out threshold, in which case your effective cap is lower to begin with.

 Do renters pay property tax?